WORDS BY HEATHER GRIDLEY AND TRISNASARI FRASER | First published in Spotlight: The Arts Wellbeing Collective Magazine

 This pandemic is a highly unusual situation.
 It IS DIFFICULT – it’s okay to feel worried, angry, unmotivated, confused… let yourself feel whatever it is you are feeling .

 So much about lockdown leaves us feeling frustrated and helpless, but some things ARE in OUR CONTROL – e.g. we can choose to walk off our stress, experiment with different routines, or join an online project or campaign.
 Or maybe opt out altogether for a day or so.

 It’s the only one we can be sure of right now.
 If you notice your thoughts tending to go to the worst case scenario, practise self-talk like ‘This is temporary’, ‘I can get through this’.
 By accepting whatever presents itself in the moment, we allow ourselves space before reacting.

 We’re social creatures and we often feel better when we reach out to others.
 It can also give us perspective that this a SHARED PROBLEM, particularly when it is one that disproportionately affects our particular group or community.
 It might be time for collective action.
-As folk singer and activist Joan B?ez once said, ?Action is the antidote to despair?.
+As folk singer and activist Joan Baez once said, ‘Action is the antidote to despair’.

 If you’re feeling overwhelmed or distressed for more than two weeks it might be worth seeking advice from a health professional.

 The Support Act First Nations Dedicated Support Line is a free and confidential service specifically catered to First Nations people, providing help with your mental health and wellbeing.